 Over the course of a year the food we eat in Devon has travelled over 230 million miles generating around 240,000 tonnes of CO2.
 Devon has some of the best food and drink in the country, which is grown and made by people who are passionate about providing quality food.
 Buying Devon produce supports Devon’s economy, reduces your ‘food miles’ and means you know exactly where your food has come from.
 It’s fresher, it’s tastier and it’s good for Devon.

 Shop at local farmers’ markets and local shops and make use of seasonal veg box schemes.
-Visit Devon has a list of all Farmer’s markets in Devon and Food and Drink Devon has information about local food producers and where to buy.
+Food Drink Devon has a list of all farmer’s markets in Devon and information about local food producers and where to buy.

 Not sure what’s seasonal?
 This tool allows you to explore the fruits and vegetables in season where you are.
 Simply select the country, season and month!